mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 He was crowned Cleon I on the first day of Imperial year 0 and Sylea was renamed Capital.
 No longer was it just the provincial capital of a pocket empire.
-Capital aspired to become the centre of the greatest interstellar empire in human history.
+Capital aspired to become the center of the greatest interstellar empire in human history.

 The Emperor of the Third Imperium was given